 If your company is based in the state of Massachusetts, does significant business there, OR provides services to the resident of the state, then you are required to have your privacy and security policies in place to meet certain requirements.
-To meet Massachusetts data protection laws, policy and procedures need to be created to meet following regulations requirements.
+To meet Massachusetts data protection laws, policies and procedures need to be created to meet the requirements of the following regulations.

 M.G.L.
 93H SECURITY BREACHES

 - defines Personal Information as an individual’s name in combination with any of the following:

 - Social Security Number